Get an Appointment with a Lawyer Now

 How much weight is given to a child’s views will depend on the following factors:

 Parties to parenting matters often think that there is a particular age at which a child is allowed to make their own decision about where to live.
-In reality, the views of children are increasingly taken into account as they age and develop, but will never be the only factor that determines the outcome.
+In reality, the views of children are only one consideration the court is required to factor into their decision but will never be the only factor that determines the outcome.
+Rather it is the parent’s responsibility to make decisions in the best interests of the children until they attain the age of 18.

 If you require advice or assistance with a family law matter, please contact Armstrong Legal.